Virtual Experience

 We would like to share this analysis with you:

-A plasticizer is a substance, liquid or solid, incorporated in a polymer to increase its flexibility, workability or distensibility.
+A plasticizer is a substance, liquid or solid, incorporated in a polymer to increase its quality, such as flexibility, workability or distensibility.
 A plasticizer reduces melt viscosity during processing.

 In PVC products, the glass transition temperature (Tg) and elastic modulus of PVC are also reduced.